dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 In this part of the series, you will start by installing and configuring [Angular Material](https://material.angular.io) to add a nice interface to your app with ease.
 Then, you will use Angular Material components like [Button](https://material.angular.io/components/button/overview), [Card](https://material.angular.io/components/card/overview), [Dialog](https://material.angular.io/components/dialog/overview), and [Toolbar](https://material.angular.io/components/tooltip/overview) to enhance the look and feel of your application.

-After that, you will refactor both the frontend and the backend apps to support some more features like question management and question answering.
-Throughout the process, you will learn how you can take advantage of scopes to limit what some type of users can do.
+After that, you will refactor both the frontend and the backend apps to support some more features like question management.
+Throughout the process, you will learn how you can take advantage of roles to limit what some type of users can do.
 For example, although it might be a good idea to let the community help adding new exams and questions, you will want to restrict which users can update and delete existing ones.

 {% include tweet_quote.html quote_text="I'm building modern webapps with Angular, Flask, and Python!" %}